Unit 2 - Notes

 4. Input/Output Redirection and Pipes

-Pipes connect the STDOUT of one command to the STDIN of the next command.
+Pipes connect the STDOUT of the first command to the STDIN of the second command.

 5. Conditional Statements and Menu-Driven Programs